thedoggybrad/messenger-edgewebview2/README.md

 <br>
 I created this application, because Facebook Messenger pulled out their "real" windows app.
 But, they rereleased a PWA one in the Microsoft Store.
 <br>
 I recreated that PWA version into an actual webapp using EdgeWebView2.
+This is because when I installed messenger.com as a PWA it stops working but when I just run it on a web browser then it runs fine just like this.
 <br>
 <br>
 You may do whatever you want on this app or even on its source code under MIT License.